 Corporate bond: A debt obligation issued by a private company.
-Investment-grade, or "high-grade" bonds have a lower risk of default and higher ratings from credit rating agencies such as Moody's, S&P and Fitch.
-Highyield corporate bonds offer higher rates of interest but are considered at greater risk of default.
+Investment-grade bonds have a lower risk of default and higher ratings from credit rating agencies such as Moody's, S&P and Fitch.
+High-yield corporate bonds offer higher rates of interest but are considered at greater risk of default.